YoutubeTrendingPrediction/YoutubeTrendingPrediction/README.md

 ## Website Page

-The link for the website: [YTP Web](https://youtubetrendingprediction.github.io/YTP/)
+The website presents the relationship among catergories, tags and individual videos basing on the timeline.
+For more information, you can click the link for the website: [YTP Web](https://youtubetrendingprediction.github.io/YTP/)

 ## Project Contributers